-For the most part, the sought after adventure of marrying Rodney Phillips was more of a roller-coaster ride for a small town girl than she could have ever imagined.
-Leaving home and family in the south and moving to the gray skies of the north brought a great deal of isolation and loneliness to her heart.
+The sought after adventure of marrying Rodney Phillips became a roller-coaster ride for a small town girl more than she could have ever imagined.
+Leaving home and family in the south and moving to the gray skies of the north brought a great deal of isolation and loneliness.
 Then just two months after turning 20 years old, an overwhelming awareness became stronger and stronger.

 I was pregnant!